-- Assist and support all officers within LEADS with designated roles and responsibilities. - Coordinate professional, productive class meetings with documentation - Facilitate effective communication between all members of the class, officers from each cohort, and the faculty - Serve as the primary contact between the class, class faculty advisor, course faculty, and Program and Department Chair, which includes addressing the collective concerns brought forth by the class - Serve as a student ambassador or designate a representative for the DPT program or university events - Coordinate activities and mentor the development of the underclassmen counterpart. - Represent the AU DPT Program or designate a representative for APTA PA South Central District Events. - Maintain active engagement in community service events, modeling servant leadership. - Maintain active membership and modeling engagement in the APTA/PPTA - Promote class involvement and participation in service events, fundraising efforts, and decisions made in the class benefit
+- Assist and support all officers (LEADS, Professional Practice Liaison, Funds Officers) with designated roles and responsibilities. - Coordinate professional, productive class meetings, with documentation - Facilitate effective communication between all members of the class, officers from each cohort, and the faculty - Serve as primary contact between the class, class faculty advisor, course faculty and Program and Department Chair, which includes addressing the collective concerns brought forth by the class - Serve as student ambassador or designate a representative for DPT program or university events - Coordinate activities and mentor the development of the underclassmen counterpart. - Represent the AU DPT Program for APTA PA South Central District Events. - Maintain active engagement in community service events, modeling servant leadership. - Maintain active membership and modeling engagement in the APTA/PPTA - Promote class involvement and participation in service events, fundraising efforts, and decisions made in the class benefit

-'LEADS' (Leadership through Excellence, Altruism, Determination and Service)
+'LEADs' (Leadership through Excellence, Altruism, Determination and service)

-The Doctor of Physical Therapy's servant leadership program, 'LEADS' (Leadership through Excellence, Altruism, Determination and Service) was created to cultivate in our students a lifelong commitment to service as engaged citizens and to improve the quality of life in our local and global community.
-The program includes Service-Learning Experiences (SLE), Co-Curricular Learning (CCL) and Community Service opportunities as described in Part 7: Curriculum & Academic Requirements (LEADS and the Real-World Learning Curricular Thread).
-The faculty and student LEADS Committee oversees all LEADS programs.
-The student LEADS committee is composed of a Service-Learning Coordinators, Client Advocate, Outcomes Coordinator, and Community Outreach Coordinator)
+The Doctor of Physical Therapy's servant leadership program, 'LEADs' (Leadership through Excellence, Altruism, Determination and service) was created to cultivate in our students a lifelong commitment to service as engaged citizens and to improve the quality of life in our local and global community.
+The program includes Service-Learning Experiences (SLE), Co-Curricular Learning (CCL) and Community Service opportunities as described in Part 7: Curriculum & Academic Requirements (LEADs and the Real-World Learning Curricular Thread).
+The faculty and student LEADs Committee oversees all LEADs programs.
+The student LEADs committee is composed of a LEADs President, Service-Learning Coordinator, Client Advocate, Outcomes